 - Must be able to work variable hours, long days, early mornings, and weekends; fieldwork is schedule dependent.
 Overtime may occur and will be compensated based on company policies.

-- Prior completion of an approved wetland delineation course
+- Prior completion of an approved wetland delineation course.

-- Training in plant identification and knowledge of wetland species indicator status
+- Training in plant identification and knowledge of wetland species indicator status.

-- Field experience overseeing the implementation of stream and wetland restoration projects
+- Field experience overseeing the implementation of stream and wetland restoration projects.

-- Professionalism, integrity, and comfort working with people are of the utmost importance as the position requires regular contact with clients, engineers, and regulators
+- Professionalism, integrity, and comfort working with people are of the utmost importance as the position requires regular contact with clients, engineers, and regulators.

-- Communicate professionally and effectively with project teams and regulators, both in writing and verbally
+- Communicate professionally and effectively with project teams and regulators, both in writing and verbally.

-- Organized, detail-oriented, and solution-oriented thinker with a strong work ethic
+- Organized, detail-oriented, and solution-oriented thinker with a strong work ethic.

-- Proven ability to handle multiple priorities and be self-directed
+- Proven ability to handle multiple priorities and be self-directed.

-- Ability to collaborate with field teams and cross-functional teams throughout the company
+- Ability to collaborate with field teams and cross-functional teams throughout the company.

-If you are qualified for this position in ERO’s Denver office, please email a cover letter, resume describing your education and experience, and how you heard about the job posting to email@example.com by February 29, 2020.
-Adobe pdf format is preferred.
+ERO encourages anyone meeting these requirements and enthusiastic about joining our team to apply today.
+Email a cover letter, resume describing your education and experience, and how you heard about the job posting to email@example.com; Adobe pdf format is preferred.
+This job posting is “continuous” or “open until filled” and will close when a qualified candidate is hired.
 No phone inquiries please; you will receive an email notifying you that ERO has received your application.
 Only potential candidates will be contacted for interviews.
 Applicants selected for interviews will be asked to provide at least three references and two project descriptions highlighting your relevant ecological restoration experience.